Ann-c-Tseng/QuoteGenerator/README.md

 # Random Quote Project

 ## Project Description
-For this project, I used the following API (http://safetybelt.pythonanywhere.com/quotes/random) to generate random quotes.
+For this project, I used the following API (http://safetybelt.pythonanywhere.com/quotes/random) to generate and display quotes and their corresponding individuals.

 ### Project link: